wp-plugins/welcome-email-editor/readme.txt

 V1.8 - 24/8/11 - Added [admin_email] hook to be parsed for both user and admin email templates instead of just the email headers
 V1.9 - 24/10/11 - Removed conflict with User Access Manager plugin causing the resend welcome email rows to now show on the user list
-V2.0 - 27/10/11 - Moved the user column inline next to the edit and delete user actions to save space
+V2.0 - 27/10/11 - Moved the user column inline next to the edit and delete user actions to save space V2.1 - 17/11/11 - Added multisite support so that the welcome email will be edited and sent in the same way as the single site variant

 == Installation ==